I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11-1ddi-calcprivatevideoprocessoroutputviewsize.md

 <p>The required number of bytes for the video processor output view state.</p>

 ## -remarks
-<p>The runtime will validate the members of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406320">D3D11_1DDIARG_CREATEVIDEOPROCESSOROUTPUTVIEW</a> structure before it calls this function.
-In particular, the runtime verifies that the specified view is supported as a video processor output format and the <b>D3D11_DDI_BIND_RENDER_TARGET</b> flag is set.</p>

-<p>This function is not expected to fail.</p>

-<p>The runtime will validate the members of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406320">D3D11_1DDIARG_CREATEVIDEOPROCESSOROUTPUTVIEW</a> structure before it calls this function.
+<p>The runtime will validate the members of the <a href="..\d3d10umddi\ns-d3d10umddi-d3d11-1ddiarg-createvideoprocessoroutputview.md">D3D11_1DDIARG_CREATEVIDEOPROCESSOROUTPUTVIEW</a> structure before it calls this function.
 In particular, the runtime verifies that the specified view is supported as a video processor output format and the <b>D3D11_DDI_BIND_RENDER_TARGET</b> flag is set.</p>

 <p>This function is not expected to fail.</p>